kbairak/outbox/README.md

 - [ ] Heartbeat to verify connection to RabbitMQ is alive
 - [ ] Fetch multiple messages at once from outbox table
 - [ ] Channel/connection pooling
+- [ ] Option to not create new exchanges/queues/bindings but raise error if they don't exist and configured the same way

 ### Low priority